NVIDIA/nim-deploy/cloud-service-providers/google-cloud/vertexai/python/README.md

+> [!IMPORTANT]
+> This sample has moved to `nvidia-gcp-samples`.
+This copy in `nim-deploy` is deprecated and is no longer the canonical reference.
+Use the maintained sample at <https://github.com/NVIDIA/nvidia-gcp-samples/tree/master/inference/agent-platform/nim/llm-nim/python>.

 # NVIDIA NIM on GCP Vertex AI

 **NVIDIA NIM** is a set of microservices designed to accelerate the deployment of generative AI models across the cloud, data center, and workstations.
 NIMs are categorized by model family and a per model basis.
 Leveraging NVIDIA’s GPU acceleration on Google Cloud Platform, NIM offers an efficient and scalable path to inference with unparalleled performance.